mmikowski/jquery.event.gevent/README.md

 # jquery.event.gevent #

 ## Summary ##
-A plugin that provides global custom events roughly as they existed prior to their removal in jQuery 1.9.x.

-This plugin was developed in response to the removal of global custom events from jQuery 1.9.x, and is featured in an appendix in the book
-[Single page web applications - JavaScript end-to-end](http://manning.com/mikowski).
+A plugin that provides the ability to have a jQuery *collection* subscribe to a *global custom event* and have a *function* handle the event when it occurs.
+This plugin is featured in the book [Single page web applications - JavaScript end-to-end](http://manning.com/mikowski).

 ## Release Notes ##